The Best Non-Alcoholic Beverages and Mocktail Recipes

-In our new story on the “sober curious” movement, we dig into how makers of cocktails, beer and wine are increasingly investing in creating craft non-alcoholic beverages as well.
-Author Peter Jon Lindberg, who’s tasted his way around the whole burgeoning category, shares with us here some of his favorite options for a spirit-free bar — along with a recipe for a drink you can make at home.
+In our story on the “sober curious” movement, we dig into how makers of beer, wine and spirits are increasingly investing in creating craft non-alcoholic beverages — and the makings of excellent mocktail recipes.
+Author Peter Jon Lindberg, who’s tasted his way around the whole burgeoning category, shares with us some of his favorite options for a spirit-free bar — along with a recipe for a drink you can make at home.

-In just the last five years, the non alcoholic (n/a) market has positively exploded, with new offerings popping up every week (and a host of new non-alcoholic bottle shops to sell them).
-Even stalwart booze brands are getting in on the action: Tanqueray is about to launch its delicious 0.0% dry gin stateside, and Guinness’s excellent n/a stout is finally available in the U.S.—in a proper nitrogenated “draft” can, no less.
-Here are 5 other standouts to set up your n/a home bar.
+In just the past five years, the non-alcoholic (n/a) market has positively exploded, with new offerings popping up every week (and a host of new non-alcoholic bottle shops to sell them).
+Even stalwart booze brands are getting in on the action: Tanqueray recently launched its delicious 0.0% dry gin stateside, and Guinness’s excellent n/a stout is finally available in the U.S. — in a proper nitrogenated “draft” can, no less.
+Here are five other standouts to set up your n/a home bar.

 Athletic Brewing Company